oracle-livelabs/converged/microservices-data-refactoring/collect-usage/collect-usage.md

     group by sqlset_name;</copy>
     ```

-    This should return a non-zero value in the `tkdradata` row.
+    The above query should return a non-zero value in the `tkdradata` row.
 There may be other rows, but you can safely ignore them.
-If you get zero, please go back over the previous steps to ensure you did not miss a step.
+If you get zero, please go back over the previous steps to ensure you got all the steps.

 Once this has been completed, you are ready to **proceed to the next lab.**